-RSS slams critics for 'politicising' Bhagwat's remark clarifies outfit's stand
+RSS slams critics for 'politicising' Bhagwat's remark; clarifies outfit's stand

 New Delhi, Aug 19: The Rashtriya Swayamsevak Sangh on Monday slammed critics for politicising Mohan Bhagwat's statement on reservation and clarified that the RSS cheif merely stressed on the need for mutual talks in harmony within society to address any issue.